jakartaee/expression-language/README.md

 Building
 --------

-Jakarta Authentication can be built by executing the following from the project root:
+Jakarta Expression Language can be built by executing the following from the project root:

 ``mvn clean package``